Club Rules & Constitution

 2.6 Short-term Members may be elected by a majority of the General Committee.

-2.7 A Junior Member must have an adult Member as sponsor.
+2.7 An Under 18 Member must have an adult Member as sponsor.

 2.10 No Member shall (without the permission of the General Committee) remove any equipment or any other article which is either the property of the Club or in its keeping.